Trina0224/WalkingWithGod/README.md

 22. Add Deutsch and French. ok.
 (12/9)
 16. Bug, click hide/unhide and cause background change. ok. ??on checking (12/10) The issue is caused from fetchbacground process.
 If fetching set is the same, background will not fetch again for now. but need to check point 24 later.
 25. Remember to change back original API Key.
 (12/10) ok.
-23. Disable Search Key when processing.(12/11) ok.(no different at dispaly, but backend.)
+23. Disable Search Key when processing.(12/11) ok.(no different at frontend, but backend.)